Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-17-Loss-functions.md

 At the end of the day, cost functions are just **different ways of saying “how wrong am I?”**
 They’re the compass that guides deep learning models through the training process, step by step, toward better predictions.

-{% include tip.html content="Think of cost functions as biology’s version of *fitness landscapes*.
-Just as evolution favors mutations that minimize survival cost, models evolve by minimizing error cost." %}
+>Think of cost functions as biology’s version of *fitness landscapes*.
+Just as evolution favors mutations that minimize survival cost, models evolve by minimizing error cost.
+{: .prompt-tip }